 Your understanding of the WWCAM philosophy and activities through this website is greatly appreciated, as it is a way to mutually work towards our goal of creating comfortable winter cities together.
 Therefore, I cordially invite you to become a member of the World Winter Cities Association for Mayors.

 President, World Winter Cities Association for Mayors

 Mayor of Sapporo

 Major WWCAM Activities

 World Winter Cities Conference for Mayors

-The biennial World Winter Cities Conference for Mayors (Mayors Conference), a major activity of the association, has been convened eighteen times since its founding.
+The biennial World Winter Cities Conference for Mayors (Mayors Conference), a major activity of the association, has been convened 19 times since its founding.
 The conference provides a forum for mayors and city administrators to share expertise and experience on city planning, urban transportation in winter, snow removal, recycling, winter tourism, and other topics common to member cities.

 Participants gain valuable suggestions on comfortable city planning and techniques to overcome challenges caused by harsh climates.
 The site of the Mayors Conference rotates among member cities willing to host the event.